burgerian/gimp-python-animation/README.md

 1. Draw animation frames on paper.
 Write a frame number on each frame so you can keep track of them.
 2. Scan each piece of paper into GIMP using "File > Create > From Scanner/Camera..."  (as a colour picture).
 Try to have the orientation the same for each piece of paper; it doesn't have to be correct, just the same for each image at this point.
-3. Open the python-fu console "Filters > Python-fu > Console".
-4. Run `stack()` in the Python-fu console.
+3. Run `stack()` in the Python-fu console.
 All the images get combined into one image as layers.
-5. Use "Image > Transform" to rotate the image to the correct orientation.
+4. Use "Image > Transform" to rotate the image to the correct orientation.
-6. Use "Image > Scale" to scale the image to the pixel dimensions you want.
+5. Use "Image > Scale" to scale the image to the pixel dimensions you want.
 It's best if the image fits on your screen at 100% zoom.
-7. Save the image (in GIMP's `.xcf` format).
+6. Save the image (in GIMP's `.xcf` format).
-8. File > Close All and discard changes.
+7. File > Close All and discard changes.
 This is necessary because the Python-fu can't close your other now-empty images for you.
-9. Reopen the GIMP file you saved.
+8. Reopen the GIMP file you saved.

 ### Colour and outline